schemaitat/homepage/content/posts/homepage-setup/index.en.md

 ### Setup

 First, we need a server with a public IP address.
-Which vendor you choose doesn't matter for this tutorial.
+It doesn't matter which vendor you choose for this tutorial.

 {{< admonition tip>}}
 I prefer [linode](https://www.linode.com/) over other well-known providers.
 The setup is easy and focuses only on the information you need.
 For this tutorial, I created a *nanonode* with 1 CPU and 1 Gi memory.